ifmamaif/MDS_IMR/README.md

 git pull origin master                                    //     update local repository

 git init
-git remove -v //    to check if is not null , if is null go the next line , if is not null go second next line
+git remote -v //    to check if is not null , if is null go the next line , if is not null go second next line
 git remote add origin [//your github url] git checkout -b your_branch_name # Create a new branch and check it out
 git add -A